USS South Carolina Association

 In the wake of the Charleston success, and in response to questions about the cost versus benefit of the private reunion planner raised by crew members at that event, the foundation was laid for what now exists as the USS South Carolina Association.
 A core group, each of whom had assisted in the reunions of the past, decided to operate first as a committee, and later as an incorporated nonprofit organization.

 With the generous assistance of the Warrior Reunion Foundation, which provided financial support as the fledgling organization staged its first reunion without a professional planner since 2014.
 We returned to Norfolk in October 2023 and welcomed more than 150 guests.
-The association, going forward, hopes to hold reunions approximately every 18 to 24 months, and choose new sites — such as New Orleans in 2025 — that will give crew members even more reason to join us.
+The association, going forward, hopes to hold reunions approximately every 18 to 24 months.

 USS South Carolina Association • All rights reserved • info@socar37.org